JeroenVdb/dotfiles/README.md

 # JeroenVdb MacOS (dotfiles) setup

 Dotfiles are often used by applications to store configurations.
 Because we want the same configuration across devices we store them in this repository.
 These dotfiles will be used by applications we install later.
-Download the files and run `bootstrap.sh` to `rsync` them to your home folder.
-When changing configurations in the dotfiles folder you should re-run `bootstrap.sh` to resync them.
+Download the files and run `bootstrap-dotfiles-ln.sh` to `symlink` the files to your home folder.

+Learn more about doffiles here: https://dotfiles.github.io/

 ## Structure